 Unlike concrete construction with conventional formwork, in ICF construction the insulation panels are not removed after concrete curing thus preventing visual inspection for surface voids.
-To account for this precluded special inspection, concrete consolidation shall be verified in local regions by removing portions of insulation board to create "viewports" as described in this section.
+To compensate for this precluded special inspection, the concrete work shall be verified in local regions by removing portions of insulation board to create "viewports" as described in this section.

-4.3.1 Concrete consolidation shall be verified through viewports, which are created by cutting and removing sections of the insulation panels between cross-tie flanges.
+4.3.1 Concrete consolidation shall be verified through viewports, which are created by cutting and removing sections of the insulation panels between crosstie flanges.
 Viewports shall be at least 6-inch by 12-inch.